 The AAS Master Birder Program is a unique way for birders, beginners and beyond, to learn from local birding and ornithological experts and become involved with AAS.
 The Master Birder program consists of a 5-week intensive course in birding, ornithology, and conservation integrated with field trips.
 Graduates of the course commit to annual volunteer activities and are offered special workshops, field trips, and discounts.
 Learn more on the Master Birder page.

 AAS is proud to offer its own curriculum, Learning About Birds (LAB), and various options for professional development for formal classroom teachers and informal educators working with students in grades PreK-12.
 LAB lessons and activities are aligned with Georgia's science learning standards.
 Learn more on our For Educators page.

 The Louisa Echols Scholarship is awarded to one educator every year to attend Audubon camp at Hog Island in Maine.
-The 2014 Echols scholarship will be announced in March.
-Read about 2013 recipient, Tracey Muise's, experience in the September 2013 issue Wingbars.
+The 2014 Echols scholarship recipient was Beth Garrett.
+Read about her Hog Island Experience in the September 2014 issue of Wingbars.
 See our Scholarships page for more information.